 Q: Is transportation provided?

 As a voluntary alternative to suspension and independent study program, students do not receive district transportation.
-Parents are responsible for daily transportation of the student.
+Parents are responsible for the daily transportation of the student.
 Additionally, public transportation is available on Pioneer Ave.
 Students are encouraged to purchase a student monthly pass.